Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 This is not just conjecture—researchers have studied this phenomenon and published their results in the article, “Limits to the Evaluation of the Accuracy of Continuous Glucose Monitoring Systems by Clinical Trials,” where the authors describe the erratic and random patterns of glucose fluctuations, and call into question the appropriateness of how clinical trials for CGMs are conducted in the first place.

-To put this to the test, I wore a G6 and G7 at the same time for a month to see which sensor gives better data to make better clinical decisions.
+I gave the example of the low glucose reading of 75, and how I made that one decision.
+To put this to a much longer term test, I wore a G6 and G7 at the same time for a month to see which sensor gives better data to make better clinical decisions.
 Read on.

 Does the G7 yield greater glucose control?